-An astrological chart is divided into twelve 'houses' that govern specific areas of life.
-At the time of your birth, or at any time that you draw a chart, each planet was located in a particular astrological sign and in one of the twelve houses.
+All astrological charts are divided into twelve 'houses' and each house governs specific areas of life.
+At the time of your birth, or at any time that you draw a chart, each of the main planets we use is located in one of the twelve houses.
 Listed below are the most general meanings for each house:

 Your ego and self-identity; how you appear to the world and the first impression you make on others.
 Your external presentation, including physical characteristics sometimes come into play and the first house is very similar to the 'rising sign'.

-Your personal finances; how you build resources; money-matters and possessions, and your attitude to wealth.
+Your personal finances; how you build resources; money-matters and possessions, and your attitude to wealth in general.

 Communication with others; relationships with siblings; your immediate environment; short journeys and learning in general.

-Security; home and family; your childhood and ancestral roots; your mother and maternal influences in general; nurture and sensitivity.
+Security; home and family; your childhood and ancestral roots; your experience of mother and maternal influences in general; nurture and sensitivity.

 Your creative inspiration and self-expression; self-investment; risk-taking; love affairs; children; drama and ego.